legendofmountainsea/LegendOfMountainSea-Server/.github/CONTRIBUTING.md

 ## Contributing to LegendOfMountainSea-Server
 There's a number of ways you can get involved, and we need volunteer to help this game come to fruition.
+If you are:

-### Issues
+###  a developer
-If you find an [issues](https://github.com/SkyHarp/LegendOfMountainSea-Server/issues) you would like to fix, open a pull request.
+If you find an [issues](https://github.com/legendofmountainsea/LegendOfMountainSea-Server/issues) you would like to fix, open a pull request.
 Issues tagged as Good first issue are a good place to get started.

 Take a look at the features requested by others in the community and consider opening a pull request if you see something you want to work on.

-## Community
-We welcome the non-technical discussions, share your idea with us at [loms.space](https://gitter.im/SkyHarp/LegendOfMountainSea/).

 ## Code of Conduct
-SkyHarp has a [Code of Conduct](https://github.com/SkyHarp/LegendOfMountainSea-Server/blob/master/.github/CODE_OF_CONDUCT.md) that all contributors are expected to follow.
+LOMS has a [Code of Conduct](https://github.com/legendofmountainsea/LegendOfMountainSea-Server/blob/master/.github/CODE_OF_CONDUCT.md) that all contributors are expected to follow.
 This code describes the minimum behavior expectations for all contributors.

 ## Sending a pull request
 Small pull requests are much easier to review and more likely to get merged.
 Make sure the PR does only one thing, otherwise please split it.